-What an intensive and hectic seven-day last week!
+What an intensive and hectic seven days last week!

-The biggest achievements from the week were that I got my ethics clearance from an organisation (no more ethics applications required!) and that I got the inspiration for my methodology through a meeting with the scholar who I mentioned last week, a ‘very cold person’.
+The biggest achievements of the week were that I got my ethics clearance from an organisation (no more ethics applications required!) and that I got the inspiration for my methodology from a meeting with the scholar I mentioned last week, a ‘very cold person’.
 His tone in his emails seemed reluctant to talk to me, but he agreed to see me.
 I visited his office at the hospital where he works.
 I was very, very nervous.

 In the meeting, I confided in him that I was concerned about the potential disconnect between my research questions, methodology and answers.
 He immediately understood the point and gave me advice on how to better answer some of my research questions, which resolved all the anxieties I had been suffering from over the past months.
 It was almost a miracle.